Ankr-network/ankr-docs/pages/staking/liquid-staking/matic/faq.md

 If you staked on Ethereum, you’ll receive your MATIC and rewards after the unbonding period of 80+ epochs; typically, it takes 3–4 days.

 If you staked on Polygon via the crosschain staking pool, you’ll receive your MATIC and rewards instantly.

 ### How do I receive rewards?

-aMATICb is a rebasing token.
-When holding aMATICb, your balance will increase in proportion to your MATIC staking rewards.
-A rebase runs daily, and rewards occur each time this runs.
-So each day, you will see the quantity of your aMATICb increase by a small amount.

-aMATICc is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
+ankrMATIC (ex-aMATICc) is a reward-bearing token, meaning its quantity stays the same from the moment of staking.
 Instead, it appreciates in value, as the redemption ratio grows because of reward accumulation.

 ### How soon after staking will I begin to receive rewards?

-aMATICb rewards arrive in your wallet with every rebase.
-Rebasing occurs daily.

-aMATICc rewards are built into the token.
-Effectively, your rewards accumulate daily as aMATICc grows in value to MATIC.
+ankrMATIC rewards are built into the token.
+Effectively, your rewards accumulate daily as ankrMATIC grows in value to MATIC.

 ### Does Ankr charge for the service?

 When staking on Ethereum, the user pays a gas fee (typically, 0.0005 ETH).
 When staking on Polygon, the user may pay a small dynamic fee.
 Both for staking on Ethereum and Polygon, Ankr takes 5% fees from user's Liquid Staking rewards.
 When unstaking on Ethereum, the user pays a fee of 0.025 ETH.
 When unstaking on Polygon, the user pays a fee of 0.5% from the unstaking amount.

-### What determines the amount of reward I receive each rebase of aMATICb?

-Staking rewards depend mostly on the voting power of the validator node that your stake is delegated to and how much MATIC is validated on the network.
-Ankr aims to spread delegations to only the most trustworthy and reliable nodes to increase staking rewards.

 ### If I click Unstake, does my stake immediately stop accumulating rewards?